 It's not a roadblock, just a hurdle.

 Throughout his youth, Tyler was challenged with various physical ailments that revealed his fierce determination.
-Born without hearing, ear tube surgery was the first of more than 20 surgeries, including Pectus-Excavatum, Septoplasty and Spinal Fusion, before Tyler's 18th birthday.
+Born without hearing, ear tube surgery was the first of more than 20 surgeries, including Pectus-Excavatum, Septoplasty and a dozen ear tube surgeries, before Tyler's 18th birthday.
 Despite all the medical challenges Tyler overcame, it was the cancer diagnosis that knocked the wind out of him.

 Where courage and strength meet grit

 Over the course of his treatment, Tyler went to every basketball practice and game.
 His desire to preserve his youth, drove him to attack treatment with determination and grit.
 First to arrive at the clinic doors each morning for chemotherapy, Tyler was home by mid-afternoon to work with tutors.

 By 7pm, Tyler was at basketball practice--fighting through nausea, fatigue, mouth sores, difficulty breathing, a weakened immune system and neuropathy.
 The neuropathy was evident when warming-up before a game, Tyler sprained his ankle after taking a shot.
 The injury sidelined him for a couple weeks, but it felt like months as the excitement and camaraderie he enjoyed as a player was the highlight and focus of his day.

 Tyler finished the season strong in late February..

 Just after his 16th birthday in March 2017, Tyler completed treatment and was declared "cancer-free"!